Journal more and journal systematically

 These templates inspire further thought as they guide me

-to answer questions I otherwise may forget / neglect to ask.
+to answer questions I otherwise may forget / neglect to ask. - better guidance of my thoughts via broadening questions,

 especially when emotionally flustered.